joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 Convert Alt-§ into Alt-backtick using [these instructions](https://apple.stackexchange.com/a/401673/159962).

 Swap `£` and `#` using the "Exchange £ and #" rule from [here](https://ke-complex-modifications.pqrs.org/?q=british).

+Since we are now not using the grave/tilde button in the bottom-left of the keyboard, we can repurpose it to backslash and pipe: To do that, under Karabiner Elements > Simple Modifications > For all devices, set:

+- grave_accent_and_tilde -> backslash (I find this useful for UK keyboard layout, where that button is unused)

 ## Settings for iTerm2